HarleyGotardo/SquareMind/README.md

 - Added some icon emojis for more colors and life to the app.
 - Sharedpreferences implemented.
 - Changed the application icon logo to be based on the theme of the system.

+### SM.030.002
+- Removed the Cloud Integration Page: In this commit.
+We decided to remove the cloud integration module entirely, due to its hard to implement.
+We are sorry for this.
+But let this just be considered as a study for future improvement.
+Thank you.
+But several improvement from the other module was implemented.
+In Inventory Module - Duplicate item names (not case sensitive) will not be added anymore.
+In Sales Record Module - There is now suggestions to what available item names are existing in the item database.
+- Finalizations: (1)Dashboard: Fixed some unscrollable sections.
+(2)Improved Greetings.
+(3)New release.
+(4)Inventory management: if an item is successfully added, it will automatically refresh the page.

 ## Important Links
 - Design Specs: [Design Specifications](https://github.com/HarleyGotardo/square-mind/blob/main/README_FILES/MAIN_MD/DesignSpecificationDocument.md)